"Getting started with Krita" is a tutorial series of three blog post. The tutorials were designed for Krita 2.7 in 2013 + my brushkit V3 .

-Note : I let you the care to save your document often during the process.
-I advice the 'Krita document' ( *.kra ) files.
+Note : Save your document often during the process.
+I advice the 'Krita document' ( kra ) files.

 Note 2: Click on the pictures to enlarge them.

-1. On Krita first windows for the document creation, go to "Custom Document"(1) and create a new canvas with Width and Height to 4000 (2) and set resolution to 300ppi (3) , as on the screenshot.
+1. On Krita first startup go to File menu on top, then 'New'.
+A dialog will pop-up, select in it the tab on left "Custom Document"(1) and create a new canvas with Width and Height to 4000 (2) and set resolution to 300ppi (3) , as on the screenshot.
 Skip other field as Name or Image description , and press 'Create' (4).

 2. Maximize Krita Windows.
 Zoom your empty canvas to the 50% view (1) ( using '+' on keyboard or the mouse wheel ) .
 Take the crop tool (2) , and crop the visible canvas on your screen letting a border all around.